TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/5ClearCachesAndUserSettings/Index.rst

 .. include:: ../../Includes.txt

-.. _6-clear-caches-and-user-settings:
+.. _5-clear-caches-and-user-settings:

-6: Clear Caches and User Settings
+5: Clear Caches and User Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You should always clear the cache tables.
-Go to "Database Analyser", click "Clear tables" and select the tables beginning with "cache\_".
+Go to "Clean up", scroll down to "Clear tables" and select the tables beginning with "cache\_".
+Then press "Clear selected tables".
-Then press "Write to database".

 You might also consider clearing the Backend user preferences.
 This can avoid problems, if something in the upgrade requires this.
-Go to "Database Analyser", click "Reset user preferences" and write to database.
+Go to "Clean up", scroll to "Reset user preferences" and click "Reset backend user preferences".